Table of Contents

 We may earn a commission, at no additional cost to you.

-The average golfer can swing the Apex UW and enjoy consistent results.
-My only concern is the neutral flight for higher handicappers, who may require the slice combatting draw bias found in the Callaway Paradym X Fairway Wood.
+The average golfer can swing the Paradym fairway wood.
+My only concern is the neutral flight for higher handicappers, who may require the slice combating draw bias found in the Callaway Paradym X Fairway Wood.

 PROS